gary-rowe/hid4java/README.md

 The API is very simple but provides great flexibility such as support for feature reports and blocking reads with timeouts.
 Attach/detach events are provided to allow applications to respond instantly to device availability.

+The wiki provides a [guide to building the project](https://github.com/gary-rowe/hid4java/wiki/How-to-build-the-project).

 ### Technologies

 * [hidapi](https://github.com/signal11/hidapi) - Native USB HID library for multiple platforms